Stucco render is an Americanism for for the sort of sand and cement render that you see on the exterior walls of UK houses.

 Stucco exterior rendering.

-A few years ago, the NPA team decided, after being asked countless times, to introduce this coloured rendering and we haven’t looked back since.
+A few years ago, the NPA team decided, after being asked countless times, to introduce this coloured rendering and we do offer it in selected areas.
 OK It’s not the cheapest, but its so durable, you wont need to worry about the exterior of the house again!

-It is used by top construction companies and house builders across Europe and has a fine pedigree and a proven track record, which gave us and our clients, a lot of confidence, so we decided to offer it to all our clients.
+It is used by top construction companies and house builders across Europe and has a fine pedigree and a proven track record, which gave us and our clients, a lot of confidence, so we decided to offer it to some of our clients.

 The never paint again renders have a variety of ingredients that set it far apart form normal stucco and renders and it is reinforced with a mesh which is applied to the wall, and we normally apply it in 2 coats, although some jobs require 3, but again, this is picked up during the survey.